Harriet Harman: Investigation into Boris Johnson

+Peerage

+After standing down as an MP, Harman was nominated for a life peerage in the 2024 Dissolution Honours.
+She was created Baroness Harman, of Peckham in the London Borough of Southwark, on 19 August 2024.
+In 2025, Harman proposed an amendment to Labour's House of Lords (Hereditary Peers) Bill that would mandate the government to introduce proposals to remove the right for 26 Church of England bishops to sit in the Lords ex officio as Lords Spiritual.
+This amendment is in line with Labour's manifesto commitment to proceed with wider reforms of the upper chamber.

+In 2025, she was appointed by David Lammy as UK Special Envoy for Women and Girls.
+Having previously described herself as a detractor of Peter Mandelson, she stated on Beth Rigby's podcast Electoral Dysfunction that his failure to resign over his ties to the sex offender Jeffrey Epstein was "shameful".
+She argued that Mandelson should have known the gravity of his relationship with Epstein and stepped down in the "national interest" rather than being forced to leave.
+She described his appointment as UK ambassador to the US as a "horrible, awful episode" and expressed disbelief that Mandelson would send messages of "love and support" to a convicted sex offender, particularly as she serves as the UK's special envoy for women and girls.
+She publicly sided with Prime Minister Keir Starmer's decision to sack Mandelson, saying, "it was right that Keir Starmer sacked him".

 Personal life

 Harman married Jack Dromey in 1982 in Brent, after meeting him on the picket line of the Grunwick dispute in 1977; she was legal advisor to the Grunwick Strike Committee.
-They had three children: Harry (born February 1983), Joseph (born November 1984) and Amy (born January 1987), who has Harman's surname.
+They had three children: Harry (born February 1983), Joseph (born November 1984) and Amy (born January 1987).
+Harry and Amy have Harman's surname.
 Labour colleague Patricia Hewitt is godmother to one of her children.
 She sent Harry to the grant-maintained Roman Catholic London Oratory School and Joseph to the state selective St Olave's Grammar School, Orpington.

 Harman has owned a number of houses and properties, including her home in Herne Hill, south London and a house in Suffolk.

 Harman is a committed feminist, having said, "I am in the Labour Party because I am a feminist.
 I am in the Labour Party because I believe in equality."
 In 2017, her book A Woman's Work was published.
 It is her personal examination of women's progressive politics over the last thirty years.

 In late 1988, Harman was absent from the Commons for some time and on 26 December it was reported that she was suffering pneumonia brought on by psittacosis.

 In 2012, Harman was awarded the Freedom of the Borough of Southwark.

+Since 2024, Harman has co-presented the podcast, "Electoral Dysfunction" along side Ruth Davidson and Beth Rigby.